thedude0606/manusoptions/PROGRESS.md

 9. Add comprehensive testing for the Recommendations tab functionality
 10. Implement additional debugging tools for easier troubleshooting
 11. Add more detailed logging for streaming data processing
+12. Ensure all modules have proper docstrings and comments for maintainability
+13. Consider adding unit tests for the newly created options_utils.py functions